 - Social Media provides a personal approach; however, your answers will be read by the community.
 This channel requires an immediate answer and social sites should be monitored on a 24/7 basis.
 This channel should be used to answer general questions that can be interesting and/or relevant for your entire customer base.
 Sensitive questions or personal enquiries should be redirected to other channels such as e-mail or phone.
 Once correctly used, social media platforms are a great channel to build advocacy and show the quality of your customer care team.

 - SMS can be bidirectional.
 This channel can be used to confirm orders and/or to reply to minor questions.
 SMS is mostly used as a promotional tool in order to share marketing messages.
 However, companies are using SMS more as a tool to monitor shipping processes and transport delivery routes.

 - E-mail can be sent through web forms on your site or by use of email providers such as Gmail, Hotmail or Yahoo.
 This channel because it is easier to manage, it allows the customer care team to check different sources before providing an answer and it is bi-directional with a high degree of privacy.
 On the other hand, replies are in the medium term.
 The average in the industry is a maximum of 24 hours; however, this number can be reduced according to your Service Level Agreement (SLA).
 An increasing number of websites are providing only this channel as a contact point.

 - Post interactions such as letters, burofax, certified letters and postcards are decreasing as a contact channel.
-They provide a longer waiting time and the communication has to be transmitted through a physical third party.
+They provide a longer waiting time and the communication must be transmitted through a physical third party.

-Contact us if you want more information about any of these channels or if you need advise in order to outsource your customer care service.
+Contact us if you want more information about any of these channels or if you need advice in order to outsource your customer care service.